 It is difficult not to conclude that the Beecham review followed the blueprint outlined by the United Nations in changing the role of non-government organisations (Third Sector) in relation to "policy-making, decision making and implementation".
 The Welsh Assembly Government responded to the review with a document titled Delivering Beyond Boundaries: Transforming Public Services in Wales which sets out the Assembly Government's programme for taking forward the transformation of public services in Wales.

-In the following short film, Early days: Sir Jeremy Beecham on leadership and the purpose of Common Purpose, Sir Jeremy speaks of the importance of seeking furture leaders and ensuring a diverse representation of views in leadership. [my emphasis]
+In the following short film, Early days: Sir Jeremy Beecham on leadership and the purpose of Common Purpose, Sir Jeremy speaks of the importance of seeking future leaders and ensuring a diverse representation of views in leadership. [my emphasis]

 Evidence from England

-Mutual Action, Common Purpose: Enpowering the Third Sector. published by the Fabian Society, also describes many of the structural changes outlined in the Beecham report.
+Mutual Action, Common Purpose: Empowering the Third Sector. published by the Fabian Society, also describes many of the structural changes outlined in the Beecham report.
 It should come as no surprise to readers if I point out that many of the individuals named in the acknowledgement section of this report have connections with the organisation, Common Purpose.

 In the following short video, Julia Middleton, CEO of Common Purpose, talks about her book Beyond Authority: Leadership in a changing world.
 Middleton argues that:

-new leaders need to be confident to legitimse themselves and to challenge old ways.
+new leaders need to be confident to legitimise themselves and to challenge old ways.
 They need to develop a leadership style that enables them to lead beyond the traditional boundaries and constraints of their organisations.

-If, according to the United Nations, public, private and third sector organisations are to work in Local, National and International Partnerships then International, National and Local leaders, who are well schooled in a shared Agenda (Agenda 21) and are connected by a dedicated network definately become an essential ingredient.
+If, according to the United Nations, public, private and third sector organisations are to work in Local, National and International Partnerships then International, National and Local leaders, who are well schooled in a shared Agenda (Agenda 21) and are connected by a dedicated network definitely become an essential ingredient.
 Wouldn't the secret placement of leaders. who are also Common Purpose graduates, into powerful positions within such organisations appear to satisfy this requirement perfectly?